-In a large transformer, an appropriate load to absorb full load power may be readily available.
+An appropriate load to absorb full load power may be readily available in a large transformer.
 During this test, a large amount of energy is wasted.

 Maximum temperature rise can find out for large transformers using sumpner’s test.
 The sumpner’s test is also known as the back-to-back test or regenerative test.

 The connection diagram of the sumpner’s test on two identical single-phase transformers, Tr1 and Tr2, is given in the figure below.

 An ammeter, a voltmeter, and a wattmeter are connected to the supply, as shown in the figure.

 The secondary windings of both transformers are connected in series with their polarities in phase opposition.
 Polarities can be checked by voltmeter V2.
 The range of voltmeter V2 should be double the rated voltage of either transformer secondary.

 To check that secondary windings are connected in series opposition, any two terminals (i.e., B and C) are joined together, and voltage is measured between remaining terminals (i.e., A and D).